AlCalzone/ioBroker.zwave2/README.md

 * Creating a log file works again
 * Added support for Devolo Dimmer (MT2760) and Shutter (MT2761) (thanks @nicoh88)
 * When the interview process fails to set a lifeline association with `Multi Channel Association CC`, it now tries again with `Association CC`

-### 1.3.3 (2020-06-15)
-* Logfiles are now logged in the correct order and some unnecessary logging was removed
-* Fixed an error when using the DoorLockCC setValue API when not all configuration values have been received
-* Errors while sending firmware fragments are now caught and logged
-* The adapter no longer crashes when the serial device exists but does not respond
-* Improved compatibility with some devices that send invalid `Multi Channel Endpoint Find Reports`, e.g. _TKB Home TZ74 Dual Switch_

 ## License